lotheac/AzeriteUI/README.md

 You can't.
 This is as much UX as UI, meaning the interface is designed around a concept, this isn't meant to be a pretty skin over your current interface, it's instead a full user experience system where how you interact with the game is affected.

+## I can't track my quests!

+This is currently one of the unfinished features.
+For now you can use the addon [EskaTracker](https://www.curseforge.com/wow/addons/eskatracker), just remember to read its install description properly.
+We're not affiliated with the creators of this addon, so any question would have to be directed to them, not us.

 ## Where's the rest?

 It's still in its early stages here, but we'll be adding new features and improve the current ones one on almost a daily basis.